Four young children standing together, each holding a book, on a city street.

 The musical beauty of singing together continues to inspire hope, help create safe spaces for joyousness and grieving, and allows us to find the strength of our community.
 Music can take you places, it can heal your places, it can create new places.

-A small group of Missoulians were working towards the first-ever rehearsal of the chorus under the newly incorporated Missoula Community Chorus, Inc.
+In the summer of 2001 small group of Missoulians were working towards the first-ever rehearsal of a new community chorus…

 We had forty people signed up and thought that if sixty showed up, we’d be well launched.